LeetLLM

 3. Scalability: You can't scale to thousands of concurrent agents if each one is blocking a thread.

-The solution is the Checkpoint/Resume pattern.
+Use the Checkpoint/Resume pattern.
 When an approval is needed, the agent persists its graph state (messages, structured variables, and pending task metadata) to durable storage and returns control to the caller.
-When the human approves, the runtime reloads that state and re-enters the waiting node.
+After approval, the runtime reloads that state and re-enters the waiting node.

 why-in-memory-blocking-fails.json

 When an authorized reviewer clicks Approve, the runtime resolves this pending decision with a guarded write, reloads the checkpoint, rechecks current state and arguments, and only then attempts the action.
-If the reviewer clicks Reject, Riley can draft a response without running the refund.
+If the reviewer clicks Reject, Vega can draft a release note without promoting the model.
 Checkpoint state is ordinary inspectable data, but emergency changes should still go through an authenticated, versioned, audited path rather than an ad hoc database edit.

 Before building a workflow engine, you can test the persistence boundary with ordinary data.
-The checkpoint below stores a redacted summary and an action hash, but not the customer's raw message.
+The checkpoint below stores a redacted summary and an action hash, but not the raw request message.

 persist-minimized-checkpoint.py